cityofaustin/vision-zero/database/README.md

 Follow these steps to add a new column to the database that will be sourced from CRIS.
 See [PR #1546](https://github.com/cityofaustin/vision-zero/pull/1546) as an example.

 1. Remember that all database operations should be deployed through migrations.
 See the [development and deployment](#development-and-deployment) docs.
-2. Add the new column to all two tables of the given record type.
+2. Add the new column to both tables of the given record type.
 For example, if this is a crash-level column, add the column to the `crashes_cris` and `crashes` tables.
 3. Modify the trigger function that inserts new rows into the unified table that corresponds to the record type you are modifying: either the `crashes_cris_insert_rows()`, `units_cris_insert_rows()`, or the `people_cris_insert_rows()` function.
 Locate the part of the function that selects all values from the new `_cris` record and inserts into the unified table.
 This should be obvious, because all column names are listed in this function.
 Add your new column name to function accordingly.
 4. Next, you will need to add your new column to the `_column_metadata` table, so that the CRIS import ETL is aware that this column should be included in imports.
 For example: